Türkiye proposes guarantorship model for Israel-Palestine conflict

 Saying it is unacceptable that Israel moves civilians through fear from Gaza’s north to south, Fidan said that the issue was discussed with interlocutors.

-He elaborated that following controlling the civilian situation, countries have to focus on halting this spiral and achieving peace.
+He elaborated that after bringing the civilian situation under control, countries need to focus on halting this spiral and achieving peace.

 “Israel has suspended the two-state solution process to date.
 Previously, Israel faced the problem of being accepted by the Arabs and other countries in the region.
 Once its existence was accepted, it became easier not to accept the other this time,” Fidan underlined.